tlevine/course-map/schedule.md

 Class will take place 1-6PM M-F. We will try to schedule all lectures in the evening, 4-6PM.
-If facilitators are available, there may also be facilitators and lectures a 6-9PM.
+When available, there may also be facilitators and lectures at night, 6-9PM.

 The first week of the course (Jan.
 5-9) will be informal and optional.
 We will help people get set up with Linux and get started with basic concepts.
 If you're a complete beginner, please try to make as much of this first week as possible.
 If you're not a beginner, we encourage you to come as well - it will be a great time to start working on projects and develop a learning plan if you have a specific learning goal.